 Please follow this guides to understand how to generate the backtrace:

 - Generating a backtrace, with a compiler, on Win32

 Pull Request Checklist

-- Since Phalcon is written in Zephir, please do not submit commits that modify the C generated files directly or those whose functionality/fixes are implemented in the C programming language
+- Phalcon is written in Zephir, please do not submit commits that modify C generated files directly or those whose functionality/fixes are implemented in the C programming language

 - Remove any change to